Endogen/OpenCryptoBot/commands.md

 `/stats`

 **Description**
-Show summary for a coin.
-Including:
+Show summary for a cryptocurrency to get a general idea about it.

-- Price in `USD`, `EUR`, `BTC` and `ETH`
-- Price change for hour, day, week, month and year
-- Ranks on different websites
-- Volume (24h)
-- Market capitalization

 **Syntax**
 `/s <symbol>`

 **Examples**
-Show summary for a coin
+Show summary LOKI
 `/s loki`

 ## `/tr`